thefuturehaus/parse-push-plugin/README.md

 For Android, Parse SDK v1.8.0 is used.
 This means GCM support and no more background process `PushService` unnecessarily taps device battery to duplicate what GCM already provides.

-This plugin exposes the four native Android API push services to JS:
+This plugin exposes the following functions to JS:
 * **register**( options, successCB, errorCB )   -- register the device + a JS event callback (when a PN is received)
 * **getInstallationId**( successCB, errorCB )
 * **getSubscriptions**( successCB, errorCB )
 * **subscribe**( channel, successCB, errorCB )
 * **unsubscribe**( channel, successCB, errorCB )
-* **setUserToInstallation**( options, successCB, errorCB ) -- add a pointer to a user in the installation
+* **setUserToInstallation**( options, successCB, errorCB ) -- add a pointer to a user in the installation class (must be first created!)

 Installation
 ------------